shlomif/why-openly-bipolar-people-should-not-be-medicated/README.md

 Taylor Swift should not be worried from being medicated for being Bipolar.
 She may do "strange" things such as:

-* Paying for anything she orders from a meal down to a soft drink, a glass of juice, or even some water, with a 50 USD bill telling the vendor/waiter to keep the change or donate it to charity (or give to her only to witness her putting it on one of the tables for whoever wants to take it).
+* Paying for anything she orders from a meal down to a soft drink, a glass of juice, or even some water, with a 50 USD bill telling the vendor/waiter to keep the change or donate it to charity (or give it to her, only to witness her leaving it on one of the tables for whoever wishes to take it).
 * Walk alone in the neighbourhood thinking.
 * Staying up at night chatting in social media chat rooms (e.g. [Freenode](https://freenode.net), [Discord](https://discordapp.com), [Telegram](https://telegram.org), and [many others](https://shlomifishswiki.branchable.com/How_Alternatives_Proliferate/)), while ordering food or drinks from time to time.
 * Engage in conversations with complete strangers, to whom she will even gladly [give money](https://twitter.com/shlomif/status/1175578541292957696).
 * Eat various foods based upon a whim.
 I once ordered a warm pasta meal in the morning, and the restaurant complied.

-Policemen are unlikely to detain her, and she can use social engineering and [Saladin style](http://shlomifishswiki.branchable.com/Saladin_Style/) benevolent psychological warfare so they just give her a ride back home, or leave her alone while thinking that her behaviour just "comes with the territory".
+Policemen are unlikely to detain her, and she can use social engineering and [benevolent psychological warfare](https://www.shlomifish.org/philosophy/philosophy/putting-cards-on-the-table-2019-2020/#benevolent-psychological-warfare) so they just give her a ride back home, or leave her alone while thinking that her behaviour just "comes with the territory".